Naida1710/baby_bites/README.md

 - **Delete posts** - Currently, users can leave a post, but they cannot delete their own posts, only comments to the posts.
 I want to enable this functionality, so that users are able to delete the posts they have written.

-- **Like Display Names** - I would like the like feature to display the names of users who liked a post, not just the like count.
+- **Like Display Names** - I would like to have this button  feature to display the names of users who liked a post, not just the like count.

 ### Design